Skip to content

 Quick Start

-After installing rai-perception, launch the perception agents:
+After installing rai-perception, launch the perception services:

 Step 1: Open a terminal and source ROS2: